Financial difficulties

 - whether people feel their lender is doing enough to help them

-- if they have made things worse by restructuring their borrowing
+- if the lender has made things worse by restructuring their borrowing

-- if they added interest or other charges
+- if the lender has added interest or other charges

 - if the lender isn't being sympathetic to their situation